Shop Subscribe

 DIY Art Carts

-If you can’t rustle up any PTO funding to purchase a new art cart, you can try your hand at making one yourself.
-The easiest thing to do is to steal (er, find) an old A/V cart that’s languishing in the basement of your school.
-Customize the cart by adding inexpensive storage bins, pencil cups and paper trays to create a moveable feast of art supplies for your room.
-If you’re really handy, try building your own cart from scratch out of PVC pipes.
+You can try making one yourself if you can’t get funding to purchase a new art cart.
+The easiest thing to do is to find an old A/V cart languishing in your school’s basement.
+Customize it by adding inexpensive storage bins, pencil cups, and paper trays to create a moveable feast of art supplies for your room.
+If you’re handy, try building your cart from scratch out of PVC pipes.

 Recommended